AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_Namespace.md

 **Security**

-A `Namespace <Namespace>` can only be deleted if the current principal has Delete access.
+A [`Namespace`](xref:AccountNamespace) can only be deleted if the current principal has Delete access.

 **Returns**